-The mandate of the scientific secretariat is to provide organisational and communication support to the IRDiRC consortium and its various members and thereby contribute to the development of policies and guidelines aimed at accelerating research on rare diseases and at reinforcing international research cooperation.
+The mandate of the Scientific Secretariat is to provide organisational and communication support to the IRDiRC and its various members, and thereby contribute to the development of policies and guidelines aimed at accelerating research on rare diseases and at reinforcing international research cooperation.

-It supports the work of the IRDiRC consortium by:
+It supports the work of IRDiRC by:

-- organizing meetings of the IRDiRC members - keeping all members updated - assuring secretarial work for the consortium - conducting, upon request, the preparation of any document necessary to the IRDiRC committees and working groups, such as bibliographic search or synthesis on a thematic - collecting and diffusing pertinent information and results to the researchers funded by IRDiRC members - disseminating results of IRDiRC projects with different means of communication: website, newsletters, communication materials, conferences.
+- Organising meetings of the IRDiRC members - Keeping all members updated - Assuring secretarial work for the Consortium - Conducting, upon request from and/or in direct consultation with the IRDiRC Committees or Task Forces, the preparation of any document necessary such as bibliographic research or synthesis on a theme - Organising workshops to advance the work of the Task Forces - Collecting and diffusing pertinent information and results to the researchers funded by IRDiRC members - Disseminating results of IRDiRC projects with different means of communication: website, newsletters, communication materials, conferences

-The scientific secretariat reports to the Executive Committee for its work plan and its activity report.
+The Scientific Secretariat reports to the Executive Committee for its work plan and its activity report.